Welcoming a New Life into Christianity

 What setting is appropriate for the memorial service?
 Examples include: the church, a funeral home, a cemetery or military base, a family location, etc.

-What hymns are appropriate?
+What hymns would you like included in the service?
 (Generally 2 or 3 hymns are sung, with additional music included in Prelude or Postlude.)

 Examples include: Bless Be the Tie that Binds, As Thou Wilt, This is My Father’s World, He Lives, Jesus Keep Me Near the Cross, Peace Perfect Peace, O For A Thousand Tongues, My Jesus, Amazing Grace, and It is Well with My Soul.

-Are there other musical selections other than hymns that may be included?
+Are there other musical selections other than hymns that you may like included?

-What scripture readings are appropriate?
+What scripture readings would you like included?
 (Generally 2 or 3 passages are read.)
 Examples include:

 Psalm 139, Psalm 23, 1 John 3:16-24, John 14, 1 Corinthians 13, 2 Timothy 4:6b-8, 1 Thessalonians 5:9-11, Psalm 121, Matthew 11:28-30, Psalm 46, or other scripture passages that have been meaningful to your faith journey.